zeta-chain/node/docs/development/SIMULATION_TESTING.md

 make test-sim-multi-seed-long
 ```
 ### Multi seed short test
 Multi seed short test runs a full application simulation with multiple seeds and multiple blocks.
-This runs the test for a longer duration compared to the multi seed long test
+This runs the test for a shorter duration compared to the multi seed long test
 ```bash
 make test-sim-multi-seed-short
 ```